Sands Point Preserve

 Two buildings on the property are also open for visitation during the spring and summer season.
 Falaise, the 1923 summer residence of Captain Harry F. Guggenheim, is a beautifully furnished Normandy-style Gold Coast mansion.
 The Hempstead House, formerly occupied by Daniel Guggenheim currently features an impressive display of Wedgewood Ceramics from the 18th and 19th centuries.

-Hours: Trails open daily 10am - 5pm.
+Open daily, year-round: November - March 8am - 5pm.
+Call for hours during other months.
 Note: the preserve may be closed during some winter months.
 Call before going.
 Call for House Tour, Exhibit Schedules and pricing.

 Admission: